AgileDiagnosis/mapArgs/README.md

 If `true`, the parameter is optional.
 If a default is specified, it will be used if the argument is undefined.
 If there is no default specified and the parameter is not marked optional, an error will be thrown.

 ## a note about booleans

+We treat the built-in `Boolean` constructor liberally.
+Unlike native `Boolean`, not all non-empty strings evaluate to true.
+Instead, only strings which case-insensitively compare to `t`, `true`, `y`, or `yes` are true; otherwise they're false.
+And only numbers > 0 evaluate to true; otherwise they're false.

 ## running the tests